Share

 • Product gallery – additional images that shoppers can browse.

-Add Products 1 Basic Details
+Woo Add Products

 You’ll use the Product data box to configure the nitty-gritty details like price and stock status.
 This is where things can change based on the type of product, so let’s go through it.